What is Sewage Flow Treatment to control Water Pollution?

 - The tertiary treatment reduces harmful chemicals like ammoniacal nitrogen and phosphorous.

-- It is important to ensure very high quality of the effluents which should be cleaner than lake or river water.
+- It is important to ensure a very high quality of the effluents which should be cleaner than lake or river water.

 - Sludge can be used for biogas treatment for agriculture use